-This commitment agreement (this "Agreement") is dated 3 June, 2014 and is entered into by and among Silver Point Capital Fund, L.P. ("SPCF"), Silver Point Capital Offshore Master Fund, L.P. ("SPCOMF"), SPCP Group III, LLC ("SPCP" and, together with SPCF and SPCOMF, the "Silver Point Funds") and Studio City International Holdings Limited (the "Company").
+This commitment agreement (this "Agreement") is dated 3 June, 2014 and is entered into by and among Silver Point Capital Fund, L.P. ("SPCP"), Silver Point Capital Offshore Master Fund, L.P. ("SPCOMF"), SPCP Group III, LLC ("SPCP" and, together with SPCF and SPCOMF, the "Silver Point Funds") and Studio City International Holdings Limited (the "Company").
 Capitalized terms used herein but not defined shall have the meanings given to such terms in the Shareholders' Agreement (as acceded to, and amended, from time to time, the "Shareholders' Agreement"), and Amendment No. 3 to Shareholders' Agreement ("Amendment No. 3"), both by and among the Company, New Cotai, LLC ("New Cotai"), MCE Cotai Investments Limited and Melco Crown Entertainment Limited.
 This Agreement is being delivered pursuant to clause 1(g) of Amendment No. 3.

 1. Commitment.
-Each of the Silver Point Funds hereby agrees, on a several but not joint basis, upon the terms and subject to the conditions set forth herein, (x) to provide or cause to be provided to New Cotai, directly or through one or more other entities, funds to meet any and all Capital Calls made on New Cotai by the Company, from time to time pursuant to and in accordance with clause 1(e) of Amendment No. 3, and (y) to exercise all of its rights as a direct or indirect equity holder to cause New Cotai to meet, and in any event to not take any affirmative action as a direct or indirect equity holder, or refrain from taking any affirmative action as a direct or indirect equity holder, to prevent New Cotai does not otherwise have sufficient funds to meet those Capital Calls; provided, however, that in no event shall any of the Silver Point Funds be required to provide such funds in an amount exceeding such Silver Point Fund's Maximum Obligations (such commitment, the "Commitment").
+Each of the Silver Point Funds hereby agrees, on a several but not joint basis, upon the terms and subject to the conditions set forth herein, (x) to provide or cause to be provided to New Cotai, directly or through one or more other entities, funds to meet any and all Capital Calls made on New Cotai by the Company, from time to time pursuant to and in accordance with clause 1(e) of Amendment No. 3, and (y) to exercise all of its rights as a direct or indirect equity holder to cause New Cotai to meet, and in any event to not take any affirmative action as a direct or indirect equity holder, or refrain from taking any affirmative action as a direct or indirect equity holder, to prevent New Cotai from meeting, such Capital Call in accordance with clause 1(e) of Amendment No. 3, in the case of clause (x), if and only to the extent that New Cotai does not otherwise have sufficient funds to meet those Capital Calls; provided, however, that in no event shall any of the Silver Point Funds be required to provide such funds in an amount exceeding such Silver Point Fund's Maximum Obligations (such commitment, the "Commitment").
 The Commitment shall be subject to all defenses available to New Cotai under the Shareholders' Agreement with respect to any Capital Call, each of which defenses may be asserted directly by or on behalf of the Silver Point Funds.
-For the purposes of clause (y), the obligation of each of the Silver Point Funds to take action under that clause shall include an obligation on each of the Silver Point Funds to take action under that clause shall include an obligation on each of the Silver Point Funds to take action under that clause shall include any obligation of each of the Silver Point funds to approve or authorize (as the case may be) the Capital Call to be met, (ii) to instruct its board member appointees of New Cotai to approve and authorize the Capital Call to be met, and (iii) to vote any of the securities held by it in New Cotai to approve or authorize the Capital Call, or require the Silver Point Funds to in any way attempt to limit such exercise.
+For the purposes of clause (y), the obligation of each of the Silver Point Funds to take action under that clause shall include an obligation on each of the Silver Point Funds to take action under that Capital Call to be met, (ii) to instruct its board member appointees of New Cotai to approve and authorize the Capital Call to be met, and (iii) to vote any be) the Capital Call to be met, (ii) to instruct its board member appointees of New Cotai to approve and authorize the Capital Call, or require the Silver Point Funds to in any way attempt to in New Cotai to approve or authorize the Capital Call to be met, since the silver Point Funds to in any way atte